necolas/react-native-web/docs/apis/StyleSheet.md

 particular set of classes and features to learn.
 All of them require developers to manually connect CSS classes for given styles.)

-### Media Queries, pseudo-classes, and pseudo-elements

-Media Queries in JavaScript can be used to modify the render tree and styles.
-This has the benefit of co-locating breakpoint-specific DOM and style changes.

-Pseudo-classes like `:hover` and `:focus` can be replaced with JavaScript events.

-Pseudo-elements are not supported.

 ### Reset

 React Native for Web includes a very small CSS reset taken from